Werkov/Werkov.github.io/_posts/2016-04-21-nuremberg.md

 As part of my job, I spent two weeks working in Nürnberg (Nuremberg in English, I prefer local names when possible).
-First, read [article on Wikipedia](https://en.wikipedia.org/wiki/Nuremberg) to get an idea how important Nuremberg was historically.
+First, read [article on Wikipedia](https://en.wikipedia.org/wiki/Nuremberg) to get an idea how important Nürnberg was historically.
 I had left Prague in winter and when I returned there was spring already -- this year I experienced the start of spring in Nürnberg.
 Below are some random, slightly categorized notes.